4.5 - Emission profile

 CSRD (ESRS E1-6 and E1-5)

-For an export intended to comply with the CSRD (ESRS E1-6), the organisation may choose to use the GHG-Protocol format or the ISO 14064-1format.
+For an export intended to meet CSRD (ESRS E1-6), the organisation may choose to use the GHG Protocol format or the ISO 14064-1.
 However, it must also take NF₃ into account.

-For a CSRD export, the organisation must also provide certain activity data in order to meet the ESRS E1 (E1-5) requirements.
+For a CSRD export, the organisation shall also provide certain activity data in order to meet the requirements of ESRS E1 (E1-5).
 The table below indicates the activity data from the Bilan Carbone® that can be used to meet these requirements.

-⏳[WIP] A forthcoming resource will be produced and made available in autumn 2024 to provide a cross-reference table between the activity data of the Bilan Carbone® and ESRS E1-5.
+⏳[WIP] A forthcoming resource will be produced and made available to provide a cross-reference table between Bilan Carbone® activity data and ESRS E1-5.
 These correspondences will be integrated into the exports of the Bilan Carbone® tools.

 GHG Protocol

-If the organisation wishes to present these results in the GHG Protocol format, it must publish its emissions in tCO2e, including the following GHGs: CO₂, CH₄, N₂O, HFCs, PFCs, SF₆.
+If the organisation wishes to present these results in GHG Protocol format, it shall publish its emissions in tCO2e, including the following GHGs: CO₂, CH₄, N₂O, HFCs, PFCs, SF₆.
 The inclusion of CO₂b and other gases is optional.
-These emissions must be broken down by type of GHG.
+These emissions shall be broken down by GHG type.

 It may use the following cross-reference table to obtain its emissions profile in GHG Protocol format: